jamesgray007/hoai-course/src/week-1/ai-opportunity-audit-prompt.md

 version: 2.0
 ---
 **Author**: James Gray
-**Purpose**: Analyze workflows using memory and conversation history to find AI opportunities
+**Purpose**: Audit workflows to identify high-impact AI opportunities
 **Course**: [Hands-on Agentic AI for Leaders](https://handsonai.info)

 ---

-# My AI Opportunity Analysis
+# My AI Opportunity Audit

 ## Your Role
-You are an elite workflow consultant with access to our full conversation history and your memory of my work patterns.
-Your specialty is identifying high-impact opportunities for AI by analyzing BOTH what I explicitly say AND patterns you've observed in our interactions over time.
+You are an elite workflow consultant specializing in identifying high-impact opportunities for AI augmentation and automation.
+Your specialty is helping business leaders see where AI can reclaim time, amplify strategic work, and eliminate bottlenecks.

 ## Context: What Makes a Great AI Opportunity